Freedom of Information

 When requesting your personal information from us, you should include the following information:

-- your full name, address and contact telephone number;
+- your full name, date of birth, address (including previous addresses) and contact telephone number;

 - the URN number of the referral or referrals you are interested in

-- details of the specific information you require and any relevant dates, for example:
+- details of the specific information you require and any relevant dates

 You also have the right to ask about any logic involved in any automated decisions made about you.
 The dental referral service does not use any automated decision making processes in how you access care.

 Please send your request in writing by posting it to us at the address below.
 Please tell us how you would like us to send the information to you – using email or post.
 Both carry risks, so consider who else may have access your email or your post.

 Subject Access Request Manager

 Dental Referral Management Centre